 Virginia Tech is part of the Security and Software Engineering Research Center (S2ERC), focusing on research projects related to cybersecurity.
 S2ERC is a multi-university Industry/University Cooperative Research Center (I/UCRC) sponsored by the National Science Foundation (NSF).
 This is our flagship program for engaging industry affiliates for systemic program support, and provides a unique framework for partnership between academia and industry on research programs both large and small.
 On average, companies report a 7x return on investment for participating in I/UCRC programs because of their ability to leverage a pool of new technologies and have access to a unique recruiting pipeline.

-Joining our S2ERC site costs affiliates $40,000 per year ($5,000 per year for small companies).
+Joining our S2ERC site costs affiliates $40,000 per year.
 Membership dues directly fund student research, and overhead is funded by NSF.

 Sponsor a graduate student for a research project or study of mutual interest, and establish a mentor/mentee relationship with that student and his or her faculty advisor.